- Associate Professor

 I teach and write about the political, economic, and metropolitan history of the modern United States.
-I became a professional historian after spending the early years of my career working in national politics and policymaking, I came to understand that historical knowledge is critical to understanding the present and informing the future.
+I became a professional historian after spending the early years of my career working in national politics and policymaking, an experience that showed me the critical role of historical knowledge in understanding the present and informing the future.
 My research, teaching, and work with people and organizations beyond academia is inspired and shaped by my desire to make history relevant, exciting, and central to the way we understand our world.
-At the UW, I offer undergraduate and graduate courses on modern America, urban history, political history, and economic history.
+At the UW, I offer undergraduate and graduate courses on modern America, political history, urban history, and economic history.

-My scholarly work examines America's century-long transition from a manufacturing to a service economy, the role of political leaders and political institutions in this transition, and how economic change affects built environments, social equity, and culture.
+My research focuses on the high-tech industry, American politics, and the connections between the two.
 I am the author of Cities of Knowledge: Cold War Science and the Search for the Next Silicon Valley (Princeton, 2005), which explored how Silicon Valley came to be and what the Cold War had to do with it, as well as a number of articles and book chapters examining various intersections between cities, politics, and technology.
 My most recent book, Pivotal Tuesdays (University of Pennsylvania, 2015) grew out of my History Lecture Series I delivered here at the UW the fall of 2012.
 It explores four game-changing Presidential elections of the 20th century (1912, 1932, 1968, 1992) and places these campaign sagas in broader social and cultural context.
 I'm now working on a project I'm calling Silicon Age, a history of the late-twentieth century United States told through the lens of the high-tech revolution.